Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Dallas.
-Research shows that solar installations can boost property values by an average of 4.1% nationwide, according to a Zillow study.
+Yes, solar panels increase home value in Dallas.
+Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar, according to a Zillow study.